 Just above the top right hand corner of the actual message box there is a textbox to enter a user name.
-By default this name will say "UserName".
+By default this is the User Name used to log into the Telos unit.
 To change the name double-click on the text and you can then edit the name.
 The name in this box is attached to any messages that are sent through the "Message Box".
 Your name will then appear next to your message so that the receiver can easily see whom the message is from.
-If you choose "Yes" when exiting Assistant Producer 2.0 to save the settings, the name will be saved.
-Next time you start Assistant Producer 2.0 the name will then already be there.
 This allows the on-air staff to easily recognize who is typing what during a show, eliminating any confusion.